mead-ml/xpctl/README.md

 ## XPCTL

-`xpctl` is a command-line interface to track experimental results and provide access to a global leaderboard.
+`xpctl` is software to track experimental results and provide access to a global leaderboard.
 After running an experiment, the results and the logs are committed to a database.
 Several commands are provided to show the best experimental results under various constraints.

 `xpctl` was developed as the primary backend for experiment storage for [mead-baseline](https://github.com/dpressel/mead-baseline/).